 One that came highly recommended are these sweet local treats called “lichnarakia”.

-Tip – if you are going to Naoussa, Ragoussis has another branch, which also has a seating area.
+Tip – Going to Naoussa?
+Ragoussis has another branch, which also has a seating area.

-There are a few beaches close to Parikia that you can visit on a local bus, or even on foot.
+There are a few beaches close to Parikia in Paros that can be visited on a local bus, or even on foot.

-The easiest beach to go to from Parikia is Livadia, a short walk from the centre.
-It's one of the most popular beaches to go to if you are staying in Parikia.
+The easiest beach to go to from Parikia is Livadia, (Livadi Beach) which is within walking distance of Parikia centre.
+It's one of the most popular beaches to go to when staying in Parikia.

 The beaches of Krios and Marcello, further north from Parikia, are normally busy with young crowds.
 You will find plenty of sun loungers, umbrellas and watersports.